Fed Chairman Powell says he doesn’t expect recession

 Former Fed official Bill Dudley, former head of the Fed’s New York regional bank, had made that suggestion in an opinion piece last month.

 “Absolutely not,” Powell said.
-“Political factors play absolutely no role in our process… We are strongly committed to nonpolitical decision making.
+“Political factors play absolutely no role in our process … We are strongly committed to nonpolitical decision making.
 We serve all Americans regardless of their political party.”

-Dudley said in a follow-up opinion piece that “my intention as to be provocative.”
+Dudley said in a follow-up opinion piece that “my intention was to be provocative.”

 Powell was asked about opposing comments this week from two Fed colleagues.
 James Bullard, head of the Fed’s St. Louis regional bank, said he favored a half-point reduction in the Fed’s benchmark rate in September, double the quarter-point cut in July.
 But Eric Rosengren, president of the Fed’s Boston regional bank, said he does not believe rates should be cut further.
 Rosengren was one of two officials who dissented at the July meeting, arguing that there was no need for the July rate cut.